Clari Software Engineer Salary in San Francisco Bay Area | $135K-$364K+ | Levels.fyi

 Software Engineer compensation in San Francisco Bay Area at Clari ranges from $135K per year for L1 to $364K per year for L5.
 The median yearly compensation in San Francisco Bay Area package totals $190K.
-View the base salary, equity, and bonus breakdowns for Clari's total compensation packages.
-Last updated: 9/30/2025
+View the base salary, stock, and bonus breakdowns for Clari's total compensation packages.
+Last updated: 10/1/2025

 Level Name